-Estimated Reading Time: 2 hr
+Estimated Reading and Video Viewing Time: 4 hr

 We’ve Always Done It This Way Doc…